 Get Your License Back After a DWI

 You will lose your license if you’re convicted of a DWI in North Carolina.
 It could be for as little as one year if your sentence is a level five, four or three.
 But, a level one or level two conviction could result in the loss of your license for four years.
 But, all hope is not lost.
-If you are eligible, you may petition the court and ask for a hardship license in NC.
+If you are eligible, you may submit a petition for a hardship license in NC.
 A hardship license will give you a limited driving privilege in North Carolina.

 What Kind of Limited Driving Privilege Does a Hardship License Give You?

 With an NC hardship license, the judge will limit the times that you are allowed to drive.
 Standard work hours in North Carolina are 6 a.m. to 8 p.m., Monday through Friday.
 You may be granted permission to drive during all standard hours to work, school and for household maintenance.
 The judge could also grant you a one-hour window to get to work and back.
 Regardless of what’s granted, it’s up to the judge in question.
 The judge may also restrict your privileges to certain predefined routes.
 Often, you can get permission to drive as needed to perform community service or attend treatment programs.

 Will I need an Ignition Interlock System?

 An ignition interlock system may be a prerequisite to receiving any limited driving privilege in NC.
 An ignition interlock prevents a vehicle from starting if it detects a number of different substances in the person’s breath.
 If you blew a .15 or higher, the court will require you to install an interlock system.
 Also, you will not be able to get any driving privilege for the first 45 days after conviction.
 An interlock system is expensive, but you must have it installed during the period that your driver’s license is revoked, and perhaps longer.

-Who is Eligible for a Hardship License in NC?
+Who is Eligible for a Limited Driving Privilege in NC?